 An irregular heartbeat

-A VSD that’s left untreated can lead to further health problems later in life.
+A VSD that’s left untreated can lead to more health problems later in life.
 Your child is more likely to have growth problems, frequent respiratory infections, and develop disease of the blood vessels in the lungs after a year of age.
 Your child's development will be watched closely.

 After treatment, most children with a VSD can be active like other children.

 Your child may need to take antibiotics before having any surgery or dental work for 6 months or longer after surgery.
 This is to prevent infection of the inside lining of the heart and valves.
 This infection is called infective endocarditis.
-Discuss this with your child's cardiologist.
+Ask your child's cardiologist about this.